abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/Encapsulation.md

 if you try to assign a value to a private variable, we end up creating a new attribute in python.

 thus the code in encapsulation_example_5.py, will not give an error but it is logically flawed and doesnot produce the intended result.

+### Accessing the private variables
+we all know that the name of the variable changes when we make it private, we can access it using its modified name as shown in the encapsulation_example_6.py

+**Note**: langueges like Java, C#, etc do not allow access of private variables outside the class.

+now the question arises